globocom/lig4/README.md

 We made this small tournament at the 2015 Braziljs  conference and also at the 2015 TDC Porto Alegre.
 Each winner got a Kindle Paperwhite prize.

-During both conferences and later discussions, we were asked to release a permament tournament(we are working on that) and open source our code.
+During both conferences and later discussions, we were asked to release a permanent tournament(we are working on that) and open source our code.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/globocom/lig4/tree/master)